ENCCS/gpu-programming/content/2-gpu-ecosystem.rst

 When programming mistakes are inevitable they have to be fixed as soon as possible.
 The CUDA toolkit includes the command line tool **cuda-gdb** which can be used to find errors in the code.
 It is an extension to GDB, the GNU Project debugger.
 The existing GDB debugging features are inherently present for debugging the host code, and additional features have been provided to support debugging CUDA device code, allowing simultaneous debugging of both GPU and CPU code within the same application.
 The tool provides developers with a mechanism for debugging CUDA applications running on actual hardware.
 This enables developers to debug applications without the potential variations introduced by simulation and emulation environments.

 In addition to this the command line tool **compute-sanitizer** can be used to look esclusively for memory access problems: unallocated buffers, out of bounds accesses, race conditions, and unitilized variables.

+Finally, in order to utilize the GPUs at maximum some performance analysis tools.
+Nvidia provides NVIDIA Nsight Systems and NVIDIA Nsight Compute tools for helping the developers to optimize their applications.
+The former, NVIDIA Nsight Systems, is a system-wide performance analysis tool that  provides detailed metrics on both CPU and GPU usage, memory bandwidth, and other system-level metrics.
+The latter, NVIDIA Nsight Compute, is a kernel-level performance analysis tool that allows developers to analyze the performance of individual CUDA kernels.
+It provides detailed metrics on kernel execution, including memory usage, instruction throughput, and occupancy.

 ROCm
 ^^^^